norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/dr-bike-uea/index.md

 Norwich Bicycle Repair Co-operative Ltd have held the contract to provide the UEA Dr Bike service since January 13th 2014.

-# The service is undergoing some changes and we want you to be part of it
+# The service is undergoing some changes

+We want you to be part of our consultation on the service to shape the changes that happen and make sure your priorities are heard.
 ## Leave us some feedback ##
 **We are currently conducting a survey on the Dr Bike @ UEA service** - we would really appreciate it if you can take a couple of minutes to fill it in [here](https://www.surveymonkey.co.uk/r/PW3LLNW) so we can see what we might change.